jonas-grgt/jonasg.io/content/posts/object-mother/index.md

         new InvoiceItem("Product B", Amount.EUR(100.00), Tax.vatPercentage(21)));
 ```

-While solutions like the ones above at first glance appear to solve the coupling issue it actually makes it worse while
+While these solutions may initially appear to solve the coupling issue, they often result in tight coupling between
-at the same time introducing a whole other set of challenges.
+specific factory methods and the requirements of individual tests, limiting their reusability.

-One introduces different factory methods or several sets of parameters because there are tests that require different
+One introduces _different_ factory methods or several sets of parameters because there are tests that require _different_
 _permutations_ of the same objects under test.

 Imagine you have an object with 5 primitive fields and 5 custom-typed fields.
 The question arises: how many permutations